The halo bias for number counts on the light cone from relativistic N-body simulations: Introduction

+Fully relativistic number counts have been derived first in linear perturbation theory in Refs.~\cite{Yoo:2009au, Yoo:2010ni, Bonvin:2011bg, Challinor:2011bk, Jeong:2011as}, then later on extended to higher orders in Refs.~\cite{Yoo:2014sfa, Umeh:2014ana, Bertacca:2014hwa, DiDio:2014lka, Nielsen:2016ldx, Magi:2022nfy}, generalized to include vector modes~\cite{Durrer:2016jzq}, and to describe spatially curved geometries~\cite{DiDio:2016ykq}.
+Furthermore, the same formalism has been applied to other tracers of the Large-Scale Structure (LSS)~\cite{Bonvin:2008ni, Bernardeau:2009bm, Hall:2012wd, Irsic:2015nla, Alonso:2021obj}.
+The linear two-point statistics of the relativistic number counts has also been implemented in the publicly available Boltzmann codes Cosmic Linear Anisotropy Solving System ({\sc class})~\cite{DiDio:2013bqa, DiDio:2013sea, Lesgourgues:2011re, Blas:2011rf} and Code for Anisotropies in the Microwave Background ({\sc camb})~\cite{Challinor:2011bk, Challinor:2011, Lewis:1999bs}.
 However, the linear treatment of cosmological perturbations has a limited range of validity.
-At present, one of the main challenges in cosmology is to develop a robust theoretical model for our observables that will allow us to extract information from ultra-large scales down to intermediate and small scales that we will observe with stunning precision, thanks to the vast volume of observational data available in the near future.
-For this reason it is essential to compare our perturbative framework against fully nonlinear and non-perturbative results that can be obtained with cosmological N-body simulations.
+For this reason, it is essential to compare our perturbative framework against fully nonlinear and non-perturbative results that can be obtained with cosmological N-body simulations.
 In this direction, Newtonian simulations have long been a cornerstone in the study of lensing and clustering statistics in the nonlinear regime, see for example Refs.~\cite{Fosalba:2007mf, Hilbert:2008kb, Fosalba:2013mra, Fosalba:2013wxa}.
 More recently, new numerical codes have been developed to include the effects of General Relativity (GR) in cosmological simulations~\cite{Bentivegna:2015flc, Giblin:2015vwq, Adamek:2015eda, Adamek:2016zes, Macpherson:2016ict, Barrera-Hinojosa:2019mzo, Adamek:2020jmr}, and several studies have been carried out to explore the nonlinear regime of cosmological observables including GR effects~\cite{Giblin:2017ezj, Borzyszkowski:2017ayl, Adamek:2018rru, Lepori_2020b,Lepori:2021lck, Barrera-Hinojosa:2021msx, Macpherson:2021gbh, Rasera:2021mvk, Tian:2021qgg}.